 Additionally, if you operate in Europe, you’ll be under GDPR regulations, which may not allow you to store data on cloud servers outside of the region.
 As we’ll see, choosing between data center colocation and cloud computing solutions has a lot to do with how much control you need.

-Cloud Solutions Simplify IT Management
+Cloud Computing Solutions Simplify IT Management

 Cloud computing is a service typically provided by a cloud provider, wherein they offer computing resources located in their own fully managed data centers.
 Customers use the cloud provider’s servers, network and storage to host their data and applications — eliminating the need for IT management.